 Alta vertical bike rack, are engineered, and designed to protect your bike from every angle.
 No contact to the frame, fully adjustable for handle bar clearance.
 The bikes do not hang.
 The lean against the rack, there is horizontal positive force on the rear tire (relieving the weight from the front hub).
 Then let’s talk about the rise for the dips in the road and rough roads, the offset to clear tail gate, SUV, and van doors.
 There is so many details that we look at, and not mention road bikes, kid bikes, beach cruisers.
 You can’t Hang Over any of those bikes.

 The mast angles that are claimed by Yakima Hang over, can actually exasperate the vertical forces, and gravitational forces on the bike even further.
-Without even trying the rack, it is somewhat clear that there will be issues with bikes and some vehicles.
+Without even trying the rack, it may be that there will be issues with bikes and some vehicles.
 There is a reason basket designs are not common.
 They are hard to build, and even harder to mass manufacture.
 But they are the safest way to carry a bike.
+We are confident These companies may copy our design in the future.

 IT IS ABOUT PROTECTING YOUR INVESTMENT.